Cook Strait

-Information for Crossing Cook Strait
+Information for crossing the Cook Strait

 Cook Strait is a natural wind funnel bordered by high geographic features on the North and South Islands, and at times creates a formidable gauntlet for boats sailing to and from the South Island.
 The following information is provided to help you cross the Strait safely.